vlntnwbr/mendeley-watchdog/docs/mendeley-vs-code-pull.md

 Don't change `runOptions.runOn` unless the task should not run automatically as soon as the workspace is opened.
 It can always be started manually.

+The `problemMatcher` is needed to capture the error output of the running task.
+It does not need changing, but can be as long as the value refers to a valid existing problem matcher.
+For more info refer to the VS Code documentation.

 [toc-usage-examples]: #usage-examples
 [vscode-tasks]: https://code.visualstudio.com/docs/editor/tasks